segmentio/segment-docs/src/connections/destination-data-control.md

 Your Schema Default setting will not have any impact on these three events because they are not considered new.
 You can manually block them, but your Schema Default setting will not change the status of these events.

-Here’s what will happen the first time a new event, `Promotion Viewed`, is sent to this Source:
+Here's what will happen the first time a new event, `Promotion Viewed`, is sent to this Source:

 *   **Schema Default Set to Allow:** `Promotion Viewed` will be "allowed," which means the event will be sent to all enabled Destinations.